Driving Yourself by Car

 Renting or leasing a car is the most common option, especially for people new to Thailand.

-Make sure the car is insured.
+Make sure the car is insured, of course.

 Owning a Car